 You don’t have to worry about cholesterol present in the egg as cholesterol doesn’t have the same effect in dogs as it does in humans.
 Also, dogs don’t get cholesterol-related illnesses as humans do.
 This means you don’t just have to feed the egg whites.
 If your dog is eating too many eggs, you will notice weight gain due to too many extra calories long before any other problem arises.
 So cholesterol present in eggs is safe for dogs.

 Dogs can eat a few eggs every day, but it is essential to feed the eggs like an unexpected treat.
 Eggs contain 70 calories each, so how much food you eat depends on your dog’s size.
-Keep in mind the 10% treatment rule.
-The eggs your dog eat should be only 10% of the total daily calories we consume.
-So an egg a day is beneficial and serve as additional calories.
+Keep in mind the 10% treatment rule: all treats and human food should make up no more than 10% of your dog’s daily calorie intake.
+So an egg a day is beneficial and serves as additional calories.